borgbackup/borgweb/docs/installation.rst

 See borgweb/config.py for the currently supported keys and example values.

 Borg does by default not create log files.
-In order to create logs, the output of Borg must be redirected to file.
+In order to create logs, the output of Borg must be redirected to a file.